Pita factorisation in operadic categories: The pita nerve

-Finally we check Equation~\eqref{beta-eq-bis}.
-We do it for $n=0$; the other cases are similar, only with longer chains).
-In the leftmost corner of Equation~\eqref{beta-eq-bis}, we start with a (locally) order-preserving $1$-chain $T_1\to T_0$.
+The input to this equation is a (locally) order-preserving $1$-chain $T_1\to T_0$.
 The degeneracy operator sends it to $T_1 \to T_0 \stackrel{\id}\to T_0$.
 The claim is that the component of the $\beta$-cell at this element is trivial.
 But this is true, because $d_2$ just omits the last copy of $T_0$, and since in this case the remaining $T_1\to T_0$ is already order-preserving, the reflection does nothing to it.
-Both ways around the $\beta$-square thus return the object $T_1$, and the $\beta$-cell itself is the identity, as asserted. \end{proof}
+So $\beta$ acts as the identity on such degenerate chains. \end{proof}